-When hiring a Toronto Wills lawyer, the preparation of your Last Will and Testament and Power of Attorney for Care (or Living Will) represents an important step in the management of your family’s financial and legal affairs.
+The decision to work with a Toronto wills lawyer to prepare your Last Will and Testament and your Power of Attorney for Care (or Living Will) represents an important step in the management of your family’s financial and legal affairs.

-Your Power of Attorney for Care is a Living Will document that empowers one or more trusted persons to make medical decisions on your behalf in critical circumstances, where you may be unable to provide informed medical consent.
+Your Power of Attorney for Care, which is similar to a Living Will document, empowers one or more trusted persons to make medical decisions on your behalf in critical circumstances, where you may be unable to provide informed medical consent.

-Our Toronto Wills lawyers have assisted numerous individuals and families in the completion of Wills and Powers of Attorney for Care since 1986.
+The Toronto Wills lawyers at WISE LAW have assisted numerous individuals and families in the completion of Wills and Powers of Attorney for Care since 1986.
 We also act in contested Estate Litigation matters throughout Toronto and Ontario.

 Important, preliminary decisions must be made in preparation for completion of your Will: